Why should I use CoinTracker?

 Not yet.
-We are currently only on the web (although we do have a progressive web app for Android).
+We are currently only on the web (although we do have a progressive web app for Android with a homescreen icon).
 However CoinTracker is mostly mobile-optimized so you can use it in your phone’s browser.
-We plan to launch iOS and Android native apps in the near future.
+We plan to launch iOS and Android native apps in the future.

 Can you add XYZ coin?

-We currently support over 2,000 different crypto coins and tokens and we are adding more every day!
+We currently support over 2,500 different cryptocurrencies and we are adding more every day!
 That said, we don’t have data for every single coin.
 We generally automatically pick up coins as soon as they are listed on a major exchange.
 If you see a coin missing a price that is listed on a major exchange, please let us know at firstname.lastname@example.org.

 Why haven’t you added XYZ feature?